TEMA. Yb-doped Solid-State Femtosecond Oscillator

 The TEMA laser based on an Yb-doped crystal radiates at around 1-um wavelength with high average power, enabling the user to enjoy high power ratings at over-micron wavelengths.
 This design features an integrated pump diode module for greater system stability and turn-key operation.
 The monolithic thermally stabilized body of the laser ensures maximum rigidity, while self-starting design provides for easy "plug-and-play" operation.

 Three basic models differ in pulse duration and output average power:

 - the TEMA-70 features the shortest pulse duration of the series with widest spectrum width;

 - the TEMA-100 offers a perfect balance between output pulse duration and average optical power;

-- the TEMA-150 outputs the highest average power of the series, and is quite suitable for power-demanding applications, such as e.g. harmonic wavelength conversion and OPO pumping applications.
+- the TEMA-150 outputs higher average power and is suitable for power-demanding applications, such as e.g. harmonic wavelength conversion and OPO pumping applications;

 As for wavelength conversion options, the TEMA laser system is also used as a pump source for optical parametric generators (OPOs), that allow generation of ultrafast pulsed radiation from VIS into the IR and MIR regions.
 See our TOPOL series of OPO systems for more details.